-In 2016, a draft update to the LWRP was published for review.
-The 2016 update designates the Hommocks Conservation Area, immediately south of the Hampshire Country Club, as a Significant Coastal Fish and Wildlife Habitat, a designation meant to protect the site so as not to reduce a vital resource or change the environmental conditions for local species.
-The document states, "When a proposed action is likely to alter any of the biological, physical, or chemical parameters as described above beyond the tolerance range of the organisms occupying the habitat, the viability of that habitat has been significantly impaired or destroyed.
-Such action, therefore, would be inconsistent with the above policy."5
+In 20164, a draft update to the LWRP was published for review.
+The 20164 update designates the Hampshire Country ClubHommocks Conservation Area, immediately south of the Hampshire Country Club, as a Significant Coastal Fish and Wildlife Habitat, a designation meant to protect the Project Site site so as not to reduce a vital resource or change the environmental conditions for local species.
+The document states, "where When a proposed action is likely to alter any of the biological, physical, or chemical parameters as described above beyond the tolerance range of the organisms occupying the habitat, the viability of that habitat has been significantly impaired or destroyed.
+Such action, therefore, would be inconsistent with this the above policy."
+5

-The 2016 LWRP update defers to the recommendations of the Comprehensive Plan regarding the rezoning of the Hampshire Country Club.
-It states, "The zoning changes discussed in the 2012 Comprehensive Plan to preserve Hampshire and better reflect the use of Village parks and open space would be consistent with the goals and objectives articulated and policies presented in this LWRP."6."
+The 20164 LWRP update does not specifically recommend any zoning changes to the Hampshire Country Club site, instead deferring defers to the recommendations of the Comprehensive Plan regarding the rezoning of the Hampshire Country Club.
+It states "The zoning changes discussed in the 2012 Comprehensive Plan to preserve Hampshire and better reflect the use of Village parks and open space would be consistent with the goals and objectives articulated and policies presented in this LWRP."
+The 2012 Comprehensive Plan recommends rezoning this property - potentially to a public recreation zone or a lower-density residential zone that would promote cluster development - to preserve Hampshire Country Club to the greatest extent possible."
+The document states that "these zoning changes would be consistent with the policies and projects presented in this LWRP."